-- Plan the airtanker drop pattern and exit to avoid aircraft operating on circuits or routes or holding at checkpoints.
-Aerial supervisors are trained to create checkpoints which reduce conflict with the airtanker drop pattern, but this is not always possible during a dynamic firefighting operation.
-If unable to plan and fly a pattern that avoids the other aircraft, inform the aerial supervisor and coordinate for alternate deconfliction procedures.
-This can best be accomplished by clearly informing the ATGS/LPIL that the pattern or exit possibly conflict and where that conflict will occur.
-If appropriate the aircraft.
-Example: Tanker 100: "Rock Air Attack, Tanker 100, my base to final turn will be right over Purple Check where the Red Blackhawk is holding.
-If you hold them south of the highway while I maneuver that will provide safe separation." - Fly a predictable drop pattern.
-On complex fires airtanker pilots may not be informed of the location of every other operation.
+Tanker 100: "Rock Air Attack, Tanker 100, my base to final turn will be right over Purple Check where the Red Blackhawk is holding.
+If you hold them south of the highway while I maneuver that will provide safe separation."

+• Fly a predictable drop pattern: On complex fires airtanker pilots may not be informed of the location of every other operation.
 Aerial supervisors expect airtanker pilots to fly a predictable sized and shaped pattern.
 When airtankers are performing drops in the same general location as the previous drop aerial supervisors expect each pilot to fly roughly the same pattern (same direction or drop, roughly same size and shape [with variation for type of airtanker]) as the previous pilot.
 If the drop pattern will differ significantly from the previous airtanker's pattern and/or there is any possibility of an airspace conflict, inform the AA/LPIL of the planned pattern and ensure no conflict exists.
+Example:

-Example: - Tanker 10: "Rock Air Attack, Tanker 100, I have the target.
+Tanker 100: "Rock Air Attack, Tanker 100, I have the target.
 I saw the last drop.
 I will need to drop the opposite direction with a right turn on the exit for terrain.
-Will that be a conflict for other operations?" - Exit as briefed.
-Straight out at maneuvering altitude unless otherwise directed or approved. - Go-around per exit instructions and climb to maneuvering altitude: If a go-around is executed, climb back to maneuvering altitude, communicate the go-around as soon as practical, and ask for further instructions. - Be flexible: Be flexible and prepared to react to a change in sequence or an unpredictable action by another aircraft.
+Will that be a conflict for other operations?"

+- Exit as briefed: Straight out at maneuvering altitude unless otherwise directed or approved. - Go-around per exit instructions and climb to maneuvering altitude: If a go-around is executed, climb back to maneuvering altitude, communicate the go-around as soon as practical, and ask for further instructions. - Be flexible: Be flexible and prepared to react to a change in sequence or an unpredictable action by another aircraft.
 Be prepared for another resource to be prioritized first.
 An airtanker pilot may be asked to extend the downwind to give another resource more time or take an extra turn at maneuvering altitude.
 An airtanker that accepts a sequencing clearance behind another aircraft must maintain constant visual contact with the other resource.
 Airtanker pilots should be prepared to vary the size and shape of the pattern to provide sufficient time in the target area for the other resource.
-If there is ever a doubt about spacing or safe separation the airtanker pilot should execute a go-around and announce the go-around as soon as possible. - Make comfort calls: Make comfort calls to build situational awareness and let other aircraft know the airtanker has them in sight. - o "T-800 final, have Helicopter 3BH in sight." - o "T-100 extending downwind, have 3BH in sight." - o "T-900 spacing is good, have the exiting helicopter in sight." - Contribute to the tempo/tone: Airtanker pilots must contribute to the tempo and tone of the operation through professionalism, understanding, and predictability.
+If there is ever a doubt about spacing or safe separation the airtanker pilot should execute a go-around and announce the go-around as soon as possible. - Make comfort calls: Make comfort calls to build situational awareness and let other aircraft know the airtanker has them in sight.
+Example:

+"T-800 final, have Helicopter 500 in sight."

+"T-100 extending downwind, have 500 in sight."

+"T-900 spacing is good, have the exiting helicopter in sight."

+• Contribute to the tempo/tone: Airtanker pilots must contribute to the tempo and tone of the operation through professionalism, understanding, and predictability.
 This includes speaking up if the tempo is too fast.
 This is especially important when initially arriving at an incident for the first time.
-It is normal for the tempo to have to moderate when a new participant arrives.
+It is normal for the tempo to moderate when a new participant arrives.
 Do not enter an FTA if it seems/sounds too congested for your comfort level.